tadaskay/live-stream-badger/readme.txt

 All-in-one livestream (Twitch.TV) integration for your WordPress website.

 = Features =
-* Widget to display livestream status (Online/Offline)
+* Widget to display livestream status.
 * Shortcode to embed a livestream: `[livestream url="http://www.twitch.tv/mychannel"]`

+Works out-of-the-box, but you can customize it.

 = Planned features (to do) =
 * TinyMCE extension for user-friendly embedding of a livestream via shortcode